openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public func isCharacterDevice(): Bool
 ```

 **Function:** Determines whether the file is a character special file.
-A character special device can be accessed randomly and is accessed without caching.
+A character special device can be randomly accessed and is not cached during access.

 **System Capability:** SystemCapability.FileManagement.File.FileIO